Sustained Competitive Advantage of Starbucks

 - Dunkin Donuts (in some markets and countries, their focus is not on coffee)

 - Tim Hortons (based in Canada but gradually expanding in the United States)

-- Competitors specializing in other form of beverages, mainly tea brands (e.g. countries like China have tea deep rooted as part of their culture).
+- Competitors specializing in other forms of beverages, mainly tea brands (e.g., countries like China have tea deep-rooted as part of their culture).

 Do you think Starbucks' competitive advantage will last?